-ART 107 Mexican Art - Modern 3 UNITS - (UC:CSU)
+ART 107 Mexican Art - Modern 3 UNITS - (UC:CSU) Lecture 3 hours.

 The student learns about the pictorial arts of Mexico prior to and during the 20th Century including the periods from the pre-Historic through the Mexican influence on the arts of the United States.